ourresearch/openalex-schema-test/README.md

 To test all tables using a Standard-7 database, run:

-`python run_test.py -db-plan standard-7`
+`python run_test.py --db-plan standard-7`

 Test a subset of tables using `--table / -t`:

-`python run_test.py -db-addon postgresql-amorphous-83485 -t Papers -t Authors`
+`python run_test.py --db-addon postgresql-amorphous-83485 -t Papers -t Authors`

 Test the first N rows of each file with `--rows N/ -r N`:

-`python run_test.py -db-addon postgresql-amorphous-83485 --rows 100000`
+`python run_test.py --db-addon postgresql-amorphous-83485 --rows 100000`

 `--rows` and `--table` can be combined: